-As a member of the Mayo Clinic Department of Pain Medicine (a multi-specialty department), Fellows will work with board certified physicians in Pain Medicine from Anesthesia, Physical Medicine & Rehabilitation, and Neurology.
-The fundamental educational experience will involve outpatient assessment of chronic pain.
-Emphasis will be placed on learning to perform appropriate evaluations and formulate multimodal treatment plans.
-Fellows will gain experience with all aspects of pain therapies including medication management, physical modalities, therapeutic exercise, behavioral therapies, and interventional treatments.
+As a member of Mayo Clinic's Department of Pain Medicine (a multispecialty department), you work with board-certified physicians in pain medicine from anesthesia, physical medicine and rehabilitation, and neurology.
+The fundamental educational experience involves outpatient assessment of chronic pain.
+Emphasis is placed on learning to perform appropriate evaluations and formulate multimodal treatment plans.
+You gain experience with all aspects of pain therapies, including medication management, physical modalities, therapeutic exercise, behavioral therapies and interventional treatments.

-Acute pain medicine training involves hospital based patients at Mayo Clinic Hospital with acute painful medical conditions or post surgical pain.
-As a National Cancer Institute designated cancer center the Mayo Clinic provides the opportunity to treat complex cancer pain including the placement of implantable drug delivery systems.
-Palliative care experience is gained through working with a nearby hospice facility and through coordination of care with the Mayo Clinic Palliative Care Service.
+Acute pain medicine training involves hospital-based patients at Mayo Clinic Hospital with acute painful medical conditions or post-surgical pain.
+As a National Cancer Institute-designated cancer center, Mayo Clinic provides the opportunity to treat complex cancer pain, including the placement of implantable drug-delivery systems.
+Palliative care experience is gained through working with a nearby hospice facility and the palliative care consultation service.

-During the fellowship, there is an emphasis on interventional pain medicine training.
-Fellows will learn indications, contraindications, relevant anatomy and safe techniques for interventional pain treatments.
-Fellows will develop competence in neuro-axial and regional interventional pain therapies including neuromodulation, and will learn how to incorporate these therapies into a comprehensive treatment program.
+The fellowship places an emphasis on interventional pain medicine training.
+You learn indications, contraindications, relevant anatomy and safe techniques for interventional pain treatments.
+You develop competence in neuraxial and regional interventional pain therapies, including neuromodulation, and learn how to incorporate these therapies into a comprehensive treatment program.